Islam in Syria: Alawites

 Former Syrian President Bashar al-Assad is an Alawite.

 The Alawites are the second largest religious group in Syria, after the Sunni and Shi'a Muslims.
 Hafez al-Assad and his son, former President Bashar al-Assad, belong to the Alawite sect.

 Alawites are divided into two main groups: traditional Alawites, who form the majority, and the minority Murshid Alawites (which rose from a modern schism in the Alawite sect at the beginning of the 20th century).

 In 1991 Professor Alasdair Drysdale and Professor Raymond Hinnebusch said that Alawites formed approximately 11.5% of the country's population.
 More recently, Dr. Pierre Beckouche said that 11% of the country's population was Alawite before 2011.
 The CIA has estimated Alawites at 15% of the Syria's population.

 The Alawites mainly live in the Syrian Coastal Mountain Range, particularly in the countryside of the Latakia Governorate and the Tartus Governorate on the western side of the mountains, and in the countryside of the Homs Governorate and Hama Governorate on their eastern side.
 They form a majority (around 60%) in Latakia and Tartus.
 In the Homs and Hama areas, they make up around 10% of the population in both the countryside and the cities, living in Talkalakh, Al-Mukharram, Al-Qabu, Shin, Al-Riqama, the Houla plain, Maryamin, Qarmas, Al Muhani, and the areas of Zahra and Naziha.

 Alevis

 In northern Syria there are some Kurdish and Turkmen Alevi.
 The town of Maabatli in Afrin district is majority inhabited by Kurdish Alevis.
 In 2014 Hêvî Îbrahîm, an Alevi, became the Prime Minister of the Kurdish-controlled Afrin Canton.
 Thousands of Turkmen Alevis are living in Aleppo, though many of them fled to Turkey.

 Shia

 The Sayyidah Zaynab Mosque is believed to contain the grave of Zaynab and is a pilgrimage site for Shia Muslims.

-The second largest sect of Islam practiced in the country is the Shia branch; this includes Ismailis and Twelvers.
+The first largest sect of Islam practiced in the country is the Shia branch; this includes Ismailis and Twelvers.
 Before 2011, they formed a sizeable minority.
 These Muslim sects also include diverse ethnic groups, which included: the Arabs, Kurds, Turkmen, and other smaller communities.